Dogs

 3. It growls, barks, rushes towards the other dog or becomes overly aggressive

-Dogs with one or more "unacceptable" results or more than four "borderline" results in test 1 will be considered to have failed the test and will not be permitted to proceed to test 2.
+Dogs with one or more "unacceptable" results or more than four "borderline" results of Part 1, or dogs which could not undergo the Part 1 assessment in the absence of dog owner will be considered to have failed the test and will not be permitted to proceed to Part 2.

-This test will be conducted in a circuit approximately 160 metres in length.
+This part will be conducted in a circuit approximately 160 metres in length.
 The owner is required to walk around the circuit once with his dog unleashed.
 At all times owner must control his/her dog without touching it.
 The circuit will be marked by flags placed 10 metres apart.
-Please note that the circuit has recently been revised. (see attached circuit diagram in PDF file) [Download Acrobat Reader for viewing the document] or PNG file.
+See attached circuit diagram in PDF file [Download Acrobat Reader for viewing the document] or PNG file.

 This test contains four elements, all of which must be completed successfully to obtain a pass.